Collège de France: Overview

-The Collège has research laboratories and one of the best research libraries of Europe, with sections focusing on history with rare books, humanities, social sciences and also chemistry and physics.
+The Collège houses research laboratories and an extensive network of specialized research libraries, with collections focusing on chemistry, physics, social sciences, humanities, and history, the latter of which includes rare books.

 As of June 2009, over 650 audio podcasts of Collège de France lectures are available on iTunes.
 Some are also available in English and Chinese.
 Similarly, the Collège de France's website hosts several videos of classes.

 The classes are followed by various students, from senior researchers to PhD or master's students, or even undergraduates.
 Moreover, the "leçons inaugurales" (first lessons) are important events in Paris intellectual and social life and attract a very large public of curious Parisians.

 History

 The Collège was established by King Francis I of France, modeled after the Collegium Trilingue in Louvain, at the urging of Guillaume Budé.
 Of humanist inspiration, the school was established as an alternative to the Sorbonne to promote such disciplines as Hebrew, Ancient Greek (the first teacher being the celebrated scholar Janus Lascaris) and Mathematics.
-Initially called Collège royal, and later Collège des trois langues (Latin, ancient Greek and Hebrew), Collège national, and Collège impérial, it was named Collège de France in 1870.
+Initially called "Collège royal", and later "Collège des trois langues" (Latin, ancient Greek and Hebrew), "Collège national", and "Collège impérial", it was named "Collège de France" in 1870.
 In 2010, it became a founding associate of PSL Research University (a community of Parisian universities).